EdozM/Perfected-Pong/README.md

 After 3 losses: Left And Right arrow keys to move left and right.
 You return to your side faster due to homefield advantage.

-After 3 wins: Space Bar to use your ultimate ability, **Domain Expansion: Bouncy House of Infinity**
+After 3 wins: Space Bar to use your ultimate ability, **Domain Expansion: Bouncy Castle of Infinity**

 *There is a secret spin technique to be discovered within the WASD family.*